-19.17.1 Reclassification During a Pistol Match - If a competitor shoots a score which is two or more classes above the currently held classification, that competitor shall be reclassified to one class below the class in which such high score falls, for that match and thereafter.
-Example: If a Class A competitor shoots a AAA score, that competitor will immediately be reclassified to AA for that match and thereafter.
+19.17.1 Reclassification During a Pistol Match - If a competitor shoots a score which is two or more classes above the currently held classification, that competitor shall be reclassified to one class below the class in which such high score falls, for that current match and thereafter.
+Example: If a Class A competitor shoots aAAA score, that competitor will immediately be reclassified to AA for that current match and thereafter.
+All shooters reclassified in this way must be reported to the NRA Competitive Shooting division.